understanding-the-connected-home/book/past.md

 * Past models of interaction were single user to single machine.
 * Automation has been the main paradigm of connected products.
-* Lifespans of the stuff around us was slow.
+* Lifespans of the stuff around us were slow (LONG rather than SLOW).